sirselim/sirselim/README.md

 I'm a bioinformatician / computational geneticist based in New Zealand.
 I am the Associate Director of the APAC Applications Project Support team at [Oxford Nanopore Technologies](https://nanoporetech.com/).
 I also dabble at photography and guitar, with a side of coffee, beer and single malts in the mix.

-I have written and maintiain several documents about GPU compute for Nanopore sequencing that people find helpful, feel free to check them out:
+In a previous life I wrote several documents about GPU compute for Nanopore sequencing that people found helpful, feel free to check them out:

 * [GPU musings (with an eye on genomics)](https://hackmd.io/@Miles/B1U-cOMyu)
 * [GPU price / performance comparisons for Nanopore basecalling](https://hackmd.io/xT4PsAnVQO-F7yUXq-RIHw)